alexponi/catalog/README.md

 Catalog ![catalog logo](catalogs_3.png)
 ================

-This application is a universal catalog.
+This application is an universal catalog.
 This application I am writing to reduce the time searching for the right things to me.
 When I say a thing, I mean a piece of software code and tools in the home workshop and favorite music and food in the kitchen.

 In the initial stage this application was generated with the [rails_apps_composer](https://github.com/RailsApps/rails_apps_composer) gem